alecjmaly/slae86/slae86/project7/README.md

 Since this was mainly just experimenting and not required for this assignment, I will continue without figuing this out and table this for an exercise for myself later.

-So, in addition to the dynamic cryptor.c program above, a basic Decryptor.c program that outputs the original shellcode can be created.
+So, in addition to the dynamic Cryptor.c program above, a basic Decryptor.c program that outputs the original shellcode can be created.
 Just be sure to copy/paste the output from the Cryptor.c to replace the `key` `iv` and `shellcode` parameters, as each run of Cryptor.c will result in new values for each, even for the same orignial shellcode payload:

 ```c
 #include <stdio.h>